7 Chapter 7: Inversion

 From these data equations, we can observe that they are not consistent with each other due to the existence of the measurement errors.
 However, there is no reason to discard one of the three equations in favor of the other two, since we don’t know which data equation is more contaminated by the measurement error.
 Therefore, we need to use all the data samples we have.

 Now let’s try to understand these data equations graphically.
 As shown from the graph, the three lines do not intersect at a single point, which indicates that the equations are inconsistent with each other.
-Our problem is, based on the three data measurements, where is our solution of m1 and m2?
+Our problem is, based on the three data measurements, where is our solution of and ?

 If the red star shown in the graph represents the possible solution, at position 1, it is a poor solution since it didn’t satisfy any of the three data equations; at position 2, it is a better solution since it satisfies one of the data equations; at position 3, it’s an even better solution since it satisfies two of the data equations.
 At position 4, this solution doesn’t satisfy any of the data equations, but on average it has a minimum distance to all three lines.
 Thus, this approximate solution seems to be better than other solutions, since it represents the best compromise and gives the best fit to the data.